 They took one bite and wouldn't eat anymore.

 "It tastes weird," they complained.

-Sadly I had a huge amount of pre-seasoned sausage that I had to use all year long even though we hated it.
+To be fair, it did taste weird and not at all like our former breakfast sausage that we were used to eating.
+Sadly I had a huge amount of pre-seasoned pork sausage that I had to use all year long even though we hated it.
 It was just too much to waste.

 Homemade breakfast sausage seasoning

 - ¼ tsp marjoram

 - 1 lb. ground pork turkey, or chicken